NefariousNiru/AI-Clinical-LLM-Gateway/docs/Development.md

 ## Style

-- Keep docstrings concise and actionable.
-First line imperative; explain *why*, not only *what*.
 - Avoid logging prompts or completions at INFO.
 - Prefer small pure functions; surface errors via `AppError` not raw exceptions.
+- Keep docstrings `Google-Style Python Docstrings` concise and actionable.
+First line imperative; explain *why*, not only *what*.
+- Each file should have a top level docstring eg:
+- ```python
+    """
+    file: gateway/.../<filename>.py

+    Top Level Comments about the file.
+Break Line and begin imports.
+    """

+    import "statement"
+    ```